Computational-Morphogenomics-Group/TensionMap/README.md

 ## Installation

-First, clone the TensionMap repository to your local machine, where `<tensionmap_dir>` is a directory of your choice:
+First, clone the main branch of the TensionMap repository to your local machine, where `<tensionmap_local_dir>` is a directory of your choice:

 ```
-git clone https://github.com/Computational-Morphogenomics-Group/TensionMap.git <tensionmap_dir>
+git clone https://github.com/Computational-Morphogenomics-Group/TensionMap.git <tensionmap_local_dir>
 ```

-The requirements to run TensionMap alone can be found in `tensionmap-minimal.yml`.
+The requirements to run TensionMap for image-based force inference alone can be found in `tensionmap-minimal.yml`.
 Create a conda environment with the required dependencies using:

 ```
 conda env create -f tensionmap-minimal.yml -n tensionmap